 Afternoon: Nishiki Market and Kawaramachi Shopping

 The boys went back to the hotel to rest, but Amy and I walked to Nishiki Market for lunch.
 Sushi and beer, wandering stalls, zero rush.
+Exactly the vibe I needed mid-trip.

 Afterward, we explored the Kyoto-Kawaramachi area.
-Highlights:
+Two highlights worth planning around:

-- Kyukyodo for incense and stationery
+- Kyukyodo for incense and stationery.
+Beautiful shop, beautiful things, dangerous for your wallet.

-Night: Kiyomizu-dera Autumn Illumination & Onsen
+Night: Kiyomizu-dera Autumn Illumination and Onsen

 Day 3 Kyoto Itinerary: Osaka Day Trip and Kyoto Nights